-So how long does the sensor to effector loop take for a capability like CIMIC, PsyOps or Mil PA?
-Some information activities, like a CIMIC project or a microtargeting social media campaign80 require time to implement.
+campaign79 require time to implement.
 Therefore, they generally have a longer sensor to effector loop.
 Additionally, it might take some time until the cognitive effect is achieved.
 This time needed between the execution of the activity and the achievement of the effect is called the time to effect.
-81 Some information activities, like loudspeaker broadcasts, cell phone push-messages, in-person conversations82 and pre-planned social media posts, can lead to an immediate change of human behaviour.
+80 Some information activities, like loudspeaker broadcasts, cell phone push-messages, in-person conversations81 and pre-planned social media posts, can lead to an immediate change of human behaviour.
 They have a very short or even instant time to effect.
 Looking ahead in time, further advance in information technology and automatization will prospectively make the planning of all information activities a much faster process, generally shortening the sensor to effector loop and time to effect for information activities.